UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint3/iteration-03.plan.md

 - Develop a calendar interface that allows users to retrieve, add, modify, and delete timetables and events both user custom event entries and predefined course entries.
 - Develop an algorithm that optimally schedules events based on user preferences and constraints.
-- Develop an algorithm that emails notification its users based on upcoming timetable events
+- Develop an interface that emails notification its users based on upcoming timetable events
-- Develop custom color customization so that users can select what colors they want for different courses
+- Develop custom colour customization so that users can select what colours they want for different courses
 - Develop a calendar interface that allows users to export and share their timetables with other users
 - Develop an algorithm that allows users to compare two different timetables together